Brand is behavior

 Not a single product out there does any of those things.
 Human beings make decisions, and if those decisions are good, the outcome of increased sales or improved retention is theirs.

 What we do is help people achieve those outcomes.
 That’s where we realized a longer and broader path for us to take: Get event analytics into everyone’s hands.
 Let everyone have the answers from their data at their fingertips.
 It shouldn’t matter what your job title is.
 You shouldn’t have to wait for answers on how something is performing.
 Suppose you’re making decisions and creating change at your organization.
 In that case, you need analytics, or else you rely on wishful thinking or waste time on things that aren’t working (or worse, you are entirely unaware).

 This nuance is critical to our brand: You can’t build something great with data alone.
 In the same way, the best films aren’t designed by test audiences or stunning photographs made from only the best gear.
-If you only follow the data, you create a porn site.
+If you only follow the data, you create something hollow.

 We believe in builders because they have a vision and ideas.
 They dare to try, despite all the odds of failure pushing against them, to create something new from their imagination and creativity.
 They build because they want to create change.
 You make decisions, and we get you answers.
 You have ideas, and we bring you feedback on the performance of those ideas.

 After a product’s function (what it does) and features (the bells and whistles that enhance the function), investing in a brand is about investing in the experience (the feeling): How does it feel when I am using the product or service?
 What story am I telling myself when I interact with this brand?
 And do I effortlessly transfer that story to my friends?